-The City of St. Petersburg offers financial assistance to homebuyers purchasing a new or existing single-family residential housing unit, condominium, townhome or cooperative apartment located within the City’s municipal boundaries.
+The City of St. Petersburg offers financial assistance to first-time homebuyers purchasing a new or existing single-family residential housing unit, condominium, townhome or cooperative apartment located within the City’s municipal boundaries.
 The buyer should be willing and able to meet the following conditions before applying for a loan to assist with buying a home:

 - Contribute an amount equal to 1% of the sales price into the transaction including out-of-pocket expenses attributed to the transaction such as earnest money deposit, appraisal, credit report and property inspection

 - Attend a first-time homebuyer educational training class provided by a HUD-approved housing counseling agency and receive a certificate of completion for that class

 - Purchase a modest housing unit with a sales price not exceeding $294,691

 - Have the property inspected by a licensed home inspector to ensure compliance with the City’s Quality Housing Standards and have all deficiencies cured prior to closing

 - Substantiate sufficient assets available to acquire the housing